epabst/kotlin-showcase/README.md

 with the "separate module per source set" option, edit the webclient_main module settings and check the export boxes for KotlinJavaScript and Yested The module output paths should be something like webclient/build/classes/main and webclient/build/classes/test.
+To be able to debug Kotlin in the browser, go to "File->Settings->Kotlin Compiler" and check the box "Generate source maps".

 # How to Build webclient